-How Should Muslims Best Tackle the Juggernaut of Modernity?
+How To Best Tackle the Juggernaut of Modernity?

 Islam is an inherently conservative tradition, in the sense that a cardinal tenet of such a tradition is to conserve and preserve revealed truths, defending them against attack.
 Pivotal to this preservation are the ‘ulema or religious scholars.
-One hadith says: ‘This knowledge will be carried by the trustworthy ones of every generation.
-They shall rid from it the distortions of the extremists; the false claims of the liars; and the mistaken interpretations of the ignorant.’
+One hadith says: ‘This knowledge will be carried by the trustworthy of each generation.
+They shall rid from it the distortions of the extremists; the false claims of the liars; and the misinterpretations of of the ignorant.’
 [Al-Bayhaqi, Sunan al-Kubra, 10:209]

 But such conservatism can be a double-edged sword.
 For though it may be capable of preserving what is essential or precious, it has the potential – not only of being open, foreword-thinking and inclusive – but of being closed, highly sectarian and exclusive.
 Regrettably, some of the more hardline, ultra-conservative ‘ulema tend to characterise this narrowness only too well.

 Also true is that many of today’s ‘ulema seem thoroughly stumped by modernity: their discourse about it barely extending beyond a few criticisms levelled against the West’s immorality and ungodliness.
 One crucial Islamic maxim insists: hukm ‘ala shay’ far‘un ‘an tasawwurihi – “Passing judgement about something comes after having [correctly] conceptualised it.”
 So without understanding the ideas or institutions that undergird modernity, how can we expect to come to grips with it and stand-up to it; or to at least navigate safely through it?